vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ## Container Registry

-VMware Tanzu for Kubernetes Operations using vSphere with Tanzu includes Harbor as a container registry.
-Harbor provides a location for pushing, pulling, storing, and scanning container images used in your Kubernetes clusters.
+VMware Tanzu for Kubernetes Operations using vSphere with Tanzu includes [Harbor](https://goharbor.io/) as a container registry.
+Harbor is an open-source, trusted, cloud-native container registry that stores, signs, and scans content.

 The initial configuration and setup of the platform does not require any external registry because the required images are delivered through vCenter.
-Harbor registry is used for day 2 operations of the Tanzu Kubernetes workload clusters.
-Typical day-2 operations include tasks such as pulling images from Harbor for application deployment and pushing custom images to Harbor.
+Customer can choose any existing repository and if required can deploy harbor registry for storing the images.

 When vSphere with Tanzu is deployed on VDS networking, you can deploy an external container registry (Harbor) for Tanzu Kubernetes clusters.

 You may use one of the following methods to install Harbor:

-- [**Tanzu Kubernetes Grid Package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-harbor.html) - VMware recommends this installation method for general use cases.
+- [**Tanzu Kubernetes Grid Package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html) - VMware recommends this installation method for general use cases.
 The Tanzu packages, including Harbor, must either be pulled directly from VMware or be hosted in an internal registry.

 - [**VM-based deployment using OVA**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-harbor.html) - VMware recommends this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-restricted environment, and no pre-existing image registry exists to host the Tanzu Kubernetes Grid system images.
 VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-restricted deployments.
 Do not use this method for hosting application images.

-If you are deploying Harbor without a publicly signed certificate, you must include the Harbor root CA in your Tanzu Kubernetes Grid clusters.
-To do so, follow the procedure in [Trust Custom CA Certificates on Cluster Nodes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-clusters-secret.html).
+When deploying Harbor with self-signed certificates or certificates signed by internal CAs, it is necessary for the Tanzu Kubernetes cluster to establish trust with the registry's certificate.
+To do so, follow the procedure in [Trust Custom CA Certificates on Cluster Nodes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-clusters-secret.html).

 ![Screenshot of Harbor Registry UI](./img/tko-on-vsphere-with-tanzu/tko-vwt12.png)